g-chance/--Project--lonkedin/README.md

 <strong>Demo:</strong></br>

 <ul>
-  <li>See below for some short videos which demo the site, but don't let that stop you from creating an account and exploring the site on your own!
-You can learn     about all of the things you can do in the FAQ after you lonkin.
+  <li>See below for some short videos which demo the site!
 </ul>

 <hr>